This article is part of a larger series on Retail Management.

 |Software provides high levels of visibility into billing, fulfillment, shipping, and more||Limited integrations|

-The provider stands out from the competition in its vast warehouse network and top-tier logistics systems, but also has a leg up with offerings such as customizable packaging and subscription-box kitting.
+The provider stands out from the competition in its sizable warehouse network and top-tier logistics systems, and it also has a leg up with offerings such as customizable packaging and subscription-box kitting.

-In 2020 FedEx Fulfillment temporarily halted its return services, reverse logistics, and international fulfillment amid the pandemic.
+In 2020, FedEx Fulfillment temporarily halted its return services, reverse logistics, and international fulfillment amid the COVID-19 pandemic.
 Though all standard fulfillment services resumed in 2021, it doesn’t seem as though the branch is one of FedEx’s primary focuses.
 Little up-to-date information is available online regarding FedEx Fulfillment’s current pricing and policies.
+And despite multiple contact attempts as potential clients and through our media connections over the last few months, we have yet to receive any direct information (which is highly unusual).

 FedEx offers the following services and features:

-- Warehousing: Over 130 warehouses in the US plus one international fulfillment center, all providing access to FedEx’s well-established transportation network.
+- Warehousing: Thirteen warehouses in the US plus one international fulfillment center, all providing access to FedEx’s well-established transportation network.

 - Order fulfillment: Through automation and process streamlining, FedEx Fulfillment makes a point to reduce the number of human hands on each order—increasing efficiency and decreasing error rate during the fulfillment process.